Welcome to my living experiment, TheFabMom!

 Cut to now: I’ve never felt more focused and ‘complete’… had I known I’d have so much fun and feel so fulfilled as a mom, I’d have gotten knocked up a long time ago!
 (Working on TV is actually more fun with them now.)

 I want to hear how you rock fabulousness your way.
-Fails and all.
+Fails, focus, fun and all.
 That’s how we keep going.

 So do tell…

 TheFabMom/Jill Simonian is based in Los Angeles and is PR, brand/spokesperson and TV-friendly.